Rocky shore (New Zealand)

 - Or have a look at their list of Marine Life which includes jellyfish, crustaceans and more.

 Tips: This is not a New Zealand website so the information will not be specific to New Zealand.
 However, it is still good general information about animals.
-Websites with .com in the web address can have good information but you need to asses how reliable it is.
+Websites with .com in the web address can have good information but you need to assess how reliable it is.
 Look for the About link if you can find one, this will tell you more about the company's mission and values.

 Habitat and ecology of the rocky shore